worktips/worktipscoin/README.md

 ## Worktips

-Worktips is an ASIC resistant cryptocurrency designed for mining and perfect for rewarding your workers, co-workers, and colleagues
+Worktips is an ASIC resistant cryptocurrency designed for mining and perfect for rewarding

 - Algorithm: CryptoNightLite V1
 - Max. supply: 184,467,440,735.0